contactkoh/IDD-Fa18-Lab3/README.md

 About 400(when not pressed) ~ 1023(when pressed.
 5V max)

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**
-If I apply force(press), it goes up (max 1023, 5v max) , so I think it is linear relationship.
+If I apply force(press), it goes up (max 1023, 5v max) , so I think it has linear characteristic, but also maxed at certain ranges so that it is working like a log (logarithmic) function.

 **c.In Examples->Basic->Fading the LED values range from 0-255.
 What do you have to do so that you get the full range of output voltages from the LED when using your FSR to change the LED color?